• Skip to primary navigation

 • scallions chopped

-• dollop unsweetened plain yogurt optional
+• dollop unsweetened plain vegan yogurt optional

 Prevent your screen from going dark